Moudad-Bilal/MOUDAD-BILAL/README.md

 🌱 &nbsp;I'm on track for learning more about Business Intelligence,Artificial Intelligence,Data Science, and Cloud Architecture.\
 ✍️ &nbsp;In my free time, I pursue Graphic Design and video Editing.\
 💬 &nbsp;Feel free to reach out to me for some interesting discussion.\
-✉️ &nbsp;You can shoot me an email at moudadbilal@gmail.com!
+✉️ &nbsp;You can contact me an email at moudadbilal@gmail.com!
 I'll try to respond as soon as I can.

 <img alt="Night Coding" src="https://raw.githubusercontent.com/AVS1508/AVS1508/master/assets/Night-Coding.gif" align="right"/>